paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-009-office-of-legislative-counsel.md

 Pub.
 L. 88–248, Dec.
 30, 1963, 77 Stat.
 804, provided in part: “That effective July 1, 1963, one additional employee in the Office of the Legislative Counsel of the Senate may be designated as Senior Counsel, and the compensation of the additional employee so designated shall be equal to the gross per annum rate presently authorized for other employees so designated.”

 #### Increases in Compensation of Four Senior Counsels
 Pub.
 L. 94–59, title I, § 105, July 25, 1975, 89 Stat.
 275, eff.
-July 1, 1975, provided in part that the four Senior Counsels in the Office of the Legislative Counsel of the Senate shall each be paid at an annual rate of compensation of $39,000.
+July 1, 1975, which provided in part that the four Senior Counsels in the Office of the Legislative Counsel of the Senate shall each be paid at an annual rate of compensation of $39,000, was repealed by Pub.
+L. 116–94, div.
+E, title II, § 212(a)(3)(A), Dec.
+20, 2019, 133 Stat.
+2775.

 Pub.
 L. 93–371, § 4, Aug.
 13, 1974, 88 Stat.
 429, eff.
 July 1, 1974, provided in part that the four Senior Counsels in the Office of the Legislative Counsel of the Senate shall each be paid at an annual rate of compensation of $37,620.

 #### 1974 Adjustment in Compensation Not To Supersede Adjustments in Compensation or Limitations by President Pro Tempore of the Senate
 Adjustment in compensation by Pub.
 L. 93–371 not to supersede order of President pro tempore of the Senate authorizing higher rate of compensation or any authority of the President pro tempore to adjust rates of compensation or limitations under section 4 of the Federal Pay Comparability Act of 1970, see section 4 of Pub.
-L. 93–371, set out in part as a note under [section 6531 of this title](./chapter-065-senate-officers-and-administration.md#section-6531).
+L. 93–371, set out in part as a note under [section 273 of this title](./chapter-009-office-of-legislative-counsel.md#section-273).

 #### Increases in Compensation
 Increases in compensation for officers and employees of the Senate under authority of the Federal Pay Comparability Act of 1970 (Pub.
 L. 91–656), see Salary Directives of the President pro tempore of the Senate, set out as notes under [section 4571 of this title](./chapter-045-congressional-pay-and-benefits.md#section-4571).